 If you're new to Warframe, knowing where to find the dozens of resources needed to build new frames and weapons is half of the challenge—especially when it comes to plastids.
 This uncommon resource is used in several systems blueprints for various frames, which makes farming them a necessity.
 But where can a new player find them?

 Warframe’s various resources are tied to specific planetoids and events.
 In the case of plastids, you’ll mostly find them on Phobos, Saturn, Uranus, Pluto, and Eris.
 And like most materials, they can drop from both enemies and in-level containers.
+They're also a key component for building your Railjack in the Warframe Rising Tide quest.
+One of the other resources is Warframe Cubic Diodes, an item added to the game in late-2019's Rising Tide update

 For brand new players, Phobos will be the first place you can find plastids though their drop rate is minimal.
 Keep a keen eye out for the plastid carapaces that can sometimes be found on Phobos missions.
 If you're having trouble with higher-level zones like Saturn and are trying to grind plastids to build a stronger warframe, like the indomitable Rhino, you'll want to scour these levels carefully.